theupdateframework/python-tuf/docs/adr/0010-repository-library-design.md

 * Metadata API makes modifying metadata far easier than legacy code base: this makes significantly different designs possible
-* Not providing a "repository library" (and leaving implementers on their own) may be a short term solution because of the previous point, but it does seem like the project would benefit from some shared repository code and shared repository design
+* Not providing a "repository library" (and leaving implementers on their own) may be a short term solution because of the previous point, but to make adoption easier and to help adopters create safe implementations the project would benefit from some shared repository code and a shared repository design
 * Maintainability of new library code must be a top concern
-* Allowing a wide range of repository implementations (from CLI tools to minimal in-memory implementations to large scale applications like Warehouse) would be good: unfortunately these can have wildly differing requirements
+* Allowing a wide range of repository implementations (from CLI tools to minimal in-memory implementations to large scale application servers) would be good: unfortunately these can have wildly differing requirements